 - If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
 Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If your child is a male and has breast cancer.
+- If your child is male and has breast or prostate cancer.

 - If your child is a female and has breast cancer with high calcium levels.